finos/kdb/CONTRIBUTING.md

-# Contributing to kdb+ Working Group
+# Contributing to FINOS kdb+ Project
 Thanks for taking the time to contribute!

 # Contributor License Agreement (CLA)